Axel Springer: Career under the Hitler regime

-In 1933, Springer married Martha Else Meyer, a Jewish woman.
+In 1933, Springer married Martha Else Meyer, whose father (like Tauber's) was Jewish.
 They divorced in 1938.
-While the divorce papers list Springer's infidelity as grounds (he would have five wives over the course of his 73 years), under the Editorial Law of 1933, the first Nazi-era regulations of the publishing industry, Springer would have found that his marriage to a person of "non-Aryan descent" barred him as an editor and publisher.
+While the divorce papers list Springer's infidelity as grounds (he would have five wives over the course of his 73 years), by 1938 it was clear that his marriage to a person classified, under the new race laws, as a "half-Jew", a Mischling, would bar him as an editor and publisher.
 Springer would later support both Meyer and her mother, who survived the Theresienstadt Ghetto.
 Springer later commented: "I cannot say I didn't know what was happening.
 In 1933 I stood on the Kurfürstendamm in Berlin and watched Nazi Storm Troopers beating up old Jews.
 I was a young man, and I couldn't do anything about it.
 But I never forgot it".